metamath/set.mm/README.md

 * mmverify.py (a Python verifier by Raph Levien)

 Note that these are different verifiers written in different programming languages by different people.
-In addition, the verification algorithm is intentionally simple (it fits in two pages in the Matamath book), so it's relatively easy to implement a verifier, it's more likely to be correct (because of its simplicity), and it's also relatively easy to review a verifier.
+The verification algorithm is also intentionally simple (it fits in two pages in the Matamath book), so it's relatively easy to implement a verifier, it's more likely to be correct (because of its simplicity), and it's relatively easy to review a verifier.
-Most math proofs are not formally verified at all (that is, where a computer verifies every step).
-The rest are typically only verified by a single program (which might have an error in it).
-Metamath is different.
-Our use of multiple independent automated verifiers provides *extremely* high confidence that these proofs are completely correct.

-All other databases are verified by at least one verifier.
+All other databases' proofs are verified by one verifier (metamath.exe).

+Other checks are also performed.
+Text markup is checked by metamath-exe, and definitions are checked by mmj2.

 ## How can I contribute?
 How are contributions evaluated?